umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 Locked funds must be collateral-enabled uTokens.
 Locked funds will not leave their original place in the leverage module account.
 Locking will prevent withdrawal and collateral-disabling (but not liquidation) of the locked uTokens until they are successfully unbonded.

 There will be three tiers of locking, differing in their unbonding durations, which may receive differing incentives.
-The tiers will be of fixed durations (`1 | 7 | 14 days`) and will exist independent of active incentive programs.
+The tiers will be of fixed durations and will exist independent of active incentive programs.

 The intended structure of what is described as a single incentive program is as follows:
 - A fixed sum of a single token denomination